arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 Notice that analog pins `A0` and `A1` (`P0_02` and `P0_30`) can also be used as digital pins.
 Please, refer to the [board pinout section](#pins) of the user manual to find them on the board.

 The digital pins of the Nicla Voice can be used as inputs or outputs through the built-in functions of the Arduino programming language.

+***The Nicla Voice digital I/O's are low power, so to drive output devices like LEDs, resistive loads, buzzers, etc, it is recommended to use a MOSFET driver or a buffer to guarantee the required current flow.
+Learn more about the Nicla I/O's considerations [here](https://docs.arduino.cc/learn/hardware/nicla-form-factor).***

 The configuration of a digital pin is done in the `setup()` function with the built-in function `pinMode()` as shown below:

 ```arduino
 // Pin configured as an input